Disney’s Swan and Dolphin Restaurants Guide

 Chill is another dining stop unique to the Swan hotel.
 You can pick up a variety of juice, cocktails, beer, and wine here.

+While I haven’t had the opportunity to dine at Kimonos, the restaurant is definitely on my list to try.
 They’ve even been voted the top Orlando restaurant for sushi by Orlando Sentinel readers.

 Related: The Best Sushi at Disney World